 - Choose “Enroll New Student” to submit

 - Verify the account, using the confirmation email sent to the student.
 (Sometimes these go to student spam folders.
 If they aren’t received instantly, there is a problem.)
 From here, your school will verify your account.
 Once this is done, you may sign up for funding.

 - Go to Advanced Opportunities Portal and login

 - Choose “Student Landing”

 - Choose Exam or Course

 - Register the information for that course/exam (Most courses/exams are available in a drop-down menu.
 If you don’t see your course/exam, contact your counselor.
 He/she may need to enter the course for you.)

 - Submit your registration (The counselor will then verify your registration.
 Payment will be disbursed directly to the college or school district at the end of the semester.
 Student accounts with providers may show a balance due until that time.)

 Students in Technical Competency courses can explore new and exciting journeys their academic, social, and personal life especially when they also participate in the related student organizations such as HOSA, BPA, FFA, etc.

 The College of Eastern Idaho is required by law to inform students of the Family Educational Rights and Privacy Act (FERPA) which involves keeping student records confidential.
 Without a student’s written permission, CEI will not share student records with anyone but the student and appropriate college and high school representatives.
-Students who wish to share information with their parents must complete a release form.
-Parents cannot contact college officials on a student's behalf without the signed release form.
+Students will need an official signed Release of Information on file at CEI if parents wish to speak on their behalf.
 Further information is available from the Registrar’s Office at (208) 535-5476.